 Indeed, there are many perks to gaining Montenegro investment citizenship, which we will delve into in this article.

 This guide walks you through the following:

 - Benefits of Montenegro citizenship by investment

 - Timeline for receiving Montenegro citizenship

 - Practical information about Montenegro

 - How to get residency in Montenegro

 What is the Montenegro Citizenship by Investment program?

 Launched in 2019, the Montenegro citizenship by investment program is a unique investment migration scheme that aims to boost Montenegro’s economy.
 This is essentially the Montenegro Golden Visa, but it is not named as such.
 For a qualifying minimum donation of €350,000, you have the opportunity to obtain Montenegro citizenship in a few months.
-The program has a cap of 2,000 applicants and is only open until the end of 2022 (after being extended from a 2021 deadline), so now is the moment to apply if you are interested.
+The program has a cap of 2,000 applicants and is only open until the end of 2023, so now is the moment to apply if you are interested.

 Located in the Balkan peninsula in Southeastern Europe, Montenegro is a country of unique beauty, filled with pristine lakes, and stunning mountains.
 It has 612,137 inhabitants and its capital city is Podgorica.
 Montenegro also has the fastest economic development in the region, due to its booming tourism, energy, and agricultural sectors.
 It is therefore a very attractive place for investors.
 Additionally, Montenegro has been a member of the World Trade Organization (WTO) since 2012, allowing it to expand in terms of international trade.